Emissions minimization on road networks via Generic Second Order Models: Introduction

 \section{Introduction}

+The aim of this paper is to build a model to estimate and minimize traffic emissions by regulating traffic dynamics.
+Such regulation corresponds to the choice of suitable model parameters, which in turn represent traffic signals and traffic light timing.
+Specifically, we extend the Generic Second Order Model (briefly GSOM), introduced in \cite{TGF07,LebacqueMammarHajSalem2007}, to road networks, pair it to an emission model and then minimize a functional comprising $\nox$ emissions and travel time.

 Estimating traffic emissions is an important and challenging problem.
-First, emission models are based on the knowledge of acceleration of vehicles, beside speed, thus, at macroscopic level, requiring the use of the so-called second-order models.
-The latter consist of a first equation for conservation of mass and a second for the speed or momentum.
-The first second-order models go back to Pyane and Whitham \cite{Payne1971,Whitham1974}, but a new of research originated starteing with the Aw-Rascle-Zhang (ARZ) model \cite{AwRascle2000,Zhang2002}.
-The latter successfully addressed criticisms of the Payne-Whitham approach \cite{Daganzo1995}.
-More recently, various models were proposed ranging from generalizations of the ARZ such as in \cite{GaravelloHanPiccoli2016,LebacqueMammarHajSalem2007,FanHertySeibold2013} to phase transition models as proposed in \cite{BlandinWorkGoatinPiccoliBayen2011,Colombo2003} and Generic Second Order Models \cite{LebacqueMammarHajSalem2007,TGF07}.
-Such models are characterized by a family of fundamental diagrams (density-flow graphs) and, due to their multi-faceted nature, they are particularly appropriate to fit real traffic data.
-We refer to \cite{PiccoliKeFrieszYao2012,fan2015TRR} for more details on data-fitted second order models.
+First, most emission models are based on the knowledge of vehicle speed and acceleration.
+Thus, at macroscopic level, a first-order system based only on conservation of cars, such as the Lighthill-Whitham-Richards (briefly LWR) model \cite{LighthillWhitham1955,Richards1956}, is not sufficient to feed an emission model.
+It is necessary to consider a so-called second-order model, i.e.\ a model with two equations: a first equation for the conservation of mass and a second for the conservation or balance of a modified momentum, which may model drivers' property.
+The first second-order model goes back to Payne and Whitham \cite{Payne1971,Whitham1974}.
+After criticisms to the model, see \cite{Daganzo1995}, a new line of research originated starting with the Aw-Rascle-Zhang (briefly ARZ) model \cite{AwRascle2000,Zhang2002}, which successfully addressed criticisms to the Payne-Whitham approach.
+More recently, various second-order models were proposed ranging from generalizations of the ARZ, such as in \cite{FanHertySeibold2013,GaravelloHanPiccoli2016}, to phase transition models as in \cite{BlandinWorkGoatinPiccoliBayen2011,Colombo2003} and GSOM in \cite{TGF07,LebacqueMammarHajSalem2007}.
+Such models are characterized by a family of fundamental diagrams (density-flow functions) and, due to their multi-faceted nature, are particularly appropriate to fit real traffic data.
+We refer to \cite{fan2015TRR,PiccoliKeFrieszYao2012} for more details on data-fitted second order models.

-The aim of this paper is to extend the Generic Second Order Models (GSOM) to road networks and use it for emission estimates.
-Traffic models on road networks have been widely studied in recent years and authors have considered many different traffic scenarios proposing a rich amount of alternative junction models.
-The first order Lighthill-Whitham-Richards (LWR) model \cite{LighthillWhitham1955,Richards1956} has been extended to road networks in several papers, see for example \cite{garavello2006AIHP,GaravelloPiccoli2006,HoldenRisebro1995,dellemonache2018CMS}.
-In \cite{GaravelloPiccoli2006AwRascle,herty2006NHM,herty2006SIAM} the authors analyze the second order ARZ model on networks.